ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 ![img](http://datadrivensecurity.info/blog/images/2014/09/pirate/nosnowman.jpg)

 We leave the [Jolly Roger](http://rud.is/b/2013/09/19/animated-irl-pirate-attacks-in-r/) behind this year and turn our piRate spyglass towards the digital seas and take a look at piRated movies as seen through the lens of [TorrentFreak](http://torrentfreak.com/top-10-most-pirated-movies-of-the-week-140915/).
-The seasoned seadogs over at TorrentFreak have been doing a weekly "Top 10 Pirated Movies of the Week" post since early 2013, and I thought it might be fun to gather, process, analyze and visualize the data for this year's annual [TLAPD](http://www.talklikeapirate.com/piratehome.html) post.
+The seasoned seadogs who pilot that ship have been doing a weekly "Top 10 Pirated Movies of the Week" post since early 2013, and I thought it might be fun to gather, process, analyze and visualize the data for this year's annual [TLAPD](http://www.talklikeapirate.com/piratehome.html) post.
 So, let's weigh anchor and set sail!

->NOTE: I'm leaving out some cruft from this post - such as all the `library()` calls - to help streamline the already quite long presentaiton.
+>NOTE: I'm leaving out some cruft from this post - such as all the `library()` calls - and making use of commentsin code snippets to help streamline the already quite long presentaiton.
 You can grab all the code+data over at it's [github repo]().
 It will be much easier to run the R project code from there.

 ### PlundeRing the PiRate Data

 To do any kind of analysis & visualization you need data (`#CaptainObvious`).
 While TorrentFreak has an RSS feed for their "top 10", I haven't been a subscriber to it, so needed to do some piRating of my own to get some data to work with.
-After inspecting their top 10 posts, I discovered that they used plain ol' HTML `<table>`'s for markup (and, very uniform markup, too).
+After inspecting their top 10 posts, I discovered that they used plain ol' HTML `<table>`'s for markup (which, thankfully, was very uniform markup).

 <center><img src="http://datadrivensecurity.info/blog/images/2014/09/pirate/tfcap.png"/></center>